Paul1nh0/jsh/README.txt

 sc->javascript fuzzer for shels (see the --use_js_sh=1 argument and other modifications). msedge->domato based harness that connects windbg and collects crash repro and asseambly log.
+  (this is also good for ie, just change the default web browser and the runner.py)

 change all the paths under automation directory to point to your working path!